 Youth and Pony Racing

-The NSF focuses much of its efforts on supporting the next generation of participants in the sport of American jump racing.
+The TGSF focuses much of its efforts on supporting the next generation of participants in the sport of American jump racing.

-In 2013 NAPPA (North American Point-to- Point Association) closed its doors and passed along its mission to the NSF.
-With the guidance of U.S. Pony Racing to spearhead the initiatives, the NSF is helping junior racing gain increased popularity in the USA.
+In 2013 NAPPA (North American Point-to- Point Association) closed its doors and passed along its mission to the TGSF.
+With the guidance of U.S. Pony Racing to spearhead the initiatives, the TGSF is helping junior racing gain increased popularity in the USA.

 Your financial support helps pay for youth steeplechase camps, the sponsorship of some races such as the Pennsylvania Junior Hunt Cup and the promotion of junior and pony racing at key events, including the Maryland Horse Expo.

 More can be done with your continued gifts and guidance.
 Together, you can help junior and pony racing grow in the areas where it is already established and expand into other geographical areas.

 “I believe that attending this trip will help me move forward towards a successful career in racing and steeplechasing, become a better rider, learn about another country’s system of racing and culture…”

 Those words from John Brophy’s essay that he wrote to be considered for the junior rider trip to Ireland in July captured the essence of how important these types of initiatives are for cultivating the next generation of passionate participants.